Advance Your Career With AOTA Board Certification or Specialty Certification

 - Encourages career development and life-long learning through credential maintenance

 - Be better equipped to provide customized care to your clients

 AOTA certification is based on a peer-reviewed process in which applicants submit a reflective portfolio that addresses identified criteria, a self-assessment, and development of a professional development plan.

 Criteria that define aspects of either advanced (Board) or specialized (Specialty) occupational therapy practice are at the core of each of the Board Certification and Specialty Certification programs.
 These criteria represent knowledge, critical and ethical reasoning, and interpersonal and performance skills that are specifically geared to occupational therapy.

 Successful applicants for AOTA certification are granted a credential that corresponds with their Board or Specialty area, and they are eligible to use this credential for a period of 5 years, at which time a renewal application must be completed.
 Read Mapping the Path to Board and Specialty Certification (pdf), which lays out the detailed steps of the process.
 Download the Letter for Sponsorship (pdf) template to request employer support.

 View the Portfolio Scoring Guidelines (pdf) for more information on what reviewers look for in certification applications.

-Applications are typically accepted in June and December of each year, with an additional March deadline added for 2014.
+Applications are accepted each year in June and December.
 Upcoming dates are: